lywyamy/fa20-s007/proj3/byow/lab12/project3prep.md

 **What distinguishes a hallway from a room?
 How are they similar?**

 Answer:
-A room has only one door, while a hallway may have multiple doorways.
 A room has width and length greater than or equal to 2, while a hallway is one tile wide.
 They are both spaces delimited by tiles.